rishicyber/danbooru-NSFW/README.md

 # danbooru-NSFW

-step 1 : Run the main.py
+step 1 : Run the main.py<br />
-step 2 : Paste the link from danbooru website step 3 : Enter the number of files to download in terms of pages ( each page contain 20 files ) step 4 : Enjoy your favourite images on your local machine
+step 2 : Paste the link from danbooru website <br />
+step 3 : Enter the number of files to download in terms of pages ( each page contain 20 files )<br />
+step 4 : Enjoy your favourite images on your local machine <br />

 Don't forget to share